-Section 165-2A Findings and Purpose
+§ 165-2.
+Findings and purpose.

-- 1. Excessive quantities of soil may erode from areas undergoing development for certain uses, including but not limited to the construction of dwelling units, commercial buildings, and industrial plants as well as the building of roads and highways and the construction of recreational facilities; - 2.
-The washing, blowing, and deposition of eroded soil across and upon roadways endangers the health and safety of users thereof by decreasing visibility and reducing the traction of road vehicles;

-- 3. Soil erosion necessitates the costly cleaning of gullies and repair of washed-out fills and embankment; - 4.
-Sediment from erosion clogs culverts, fills ditches, and pollutes and silts rivers, streams, lakes, ponds, and reservoirs; - 5.
-Sediment limits the use of water and watercourses for some beneficial purposes, promotes the growth of undesirable aquatic weeds, destroys fish and other desirable aquatic life and is costly and difficult to remove; and - 6.
-Sediment reduces the channel capacity of watercourses and increases the likelihood of flooding.
+- A. Findings.
+The Town Board of the Town of Yorktown hereby finds that: - (1) Excessive quantities of soil may erode from areas undergoing development for certain uses, including but not limited to the construction of dwelling units, commercial buildings and industrial plants, the building of roads and highways and the construction of recreational facilities; - (2) The washing, blowing and deposition of eroded soil across and upon roadways endangers the health and safety of users thereof by decreasing visibility and reducing traction of road vehicles; - (3) Soil erosion necessitates the costly cleaning of gullies and repair of washed-out fills and embankment; - (4) Sediment from erosion clogs culverts, fills ditches and pollutes and silts rivers, streams, lakes, ponds and reservoirs; - (5) Sediment limits the use of water and watercourses for some beneficial purposes, promotes the growth of undesirable aquatic weeds, destroys fish and other desirable aquatic life and is costly and difficult to remove; and - (6) Sediment reduces the channel capacity of watercourses and increases the likelihood of flooding. - B. Purpose.
+The Town Board therefore declares that the purpose of this chapter is to safeguard persons, protect property, prevent damage to the environment and promote the public welfare by guiding, regulating and controlling the design, construction, use and maintenance of any development or other activity which disturbs or breaks the surface of soil or results in the movement of earth on land situated in the Town.